Janvierscode/portfolio/projects/project2_personal_finance_dashboard.md

 **Methodology & Key Analysis Steps:**

 1.  **Data Collection & Standardization:**
-    *   Gather transaction data from various sources (if applicable) into a standardized format (e.g., CSV or Excel).
+    *   Gather transaction data from various sources (if applicable) into a standardized format (CSV or Excel).
     *   Define a clear set of spending categories and sub-categories.

 2.  **Data Cleaning & Categorization:**